microsoft/torchgeo/docs/user/alternatives.rst

 **I/O Backend**: The I/O libraries used by the project to read data.
 This gives you a rough idea of which file formats are supported.
 For example, if you need to work with lidar data, a project that uses laspy may be important to you.

-**Spatial Backend**: The spatial library used to maintain and track geospatial metadata.
+**Spatial Backend**: The spatial library used to perform spatial joins and compute intersections based on geospatial metadata.
 This may be important to you if you intend to scale up your simulations.

 **Transform Backend**: The transform library used to perform data augmentation.
 For example, Kornia performs all augmentations on PyTorch Tensors, allowing you to run your transforms on the GPU for an entire mini-batch at a time.